boyd109/boyd109.github.io/hackathons/hackathons.md

 ##### 2020:
 - Nwhacks: Jan 11-12

-As you can see I've definitely slowed down in the number of hackathons I've gone to.

 Total: ~20

+I've slowed down in the number of hackathons I've gone to in later years.

 A list of hackathons I wanted to go to previously.